 TD Aeroplan Visa Infinite Privilege

-• Anniversary bonus: Plus, as an anniversary bonus, earn 25,000 Aeroplan points when you spend at least $15,000 within 12 months of opening the account.
+Anniversary bonusEarn a one-time bonus of 30,000 Aeroplan points when you spend at least $24,000 within 12 months of opening the account.
 Conditions apply.

-• Includes unlimited access to Maple Leaf Lounges for you and a guest and six free visits per year to DragonPass partner lounges.
+• Includes unlimited access to Maple Leaf Lounges for you and a guest, as well as six free visits per year to over 1,200 lounges with its included DragonPass membership.

 • Take advantage of a Nexus fee rebate of up to $100 every two years.